Skip to content

 Last updated:

-This creates a genuine problem for casework in South Asia, the Middle East, East Africa, Central Asia, and East and Southeast Asia: the methodologies were not validated on the writing systems in use.
-A forensic document examiner in Mumbai examining a disputed Hindi will written in Devanagari cannot simply apply the Latin-script proportion-ratio analysis without recalibrating for the structural differences of an abugida (a script where consonant characters carry inherent vowels, modified by diacritical marks).
-An examiner in Cairo examining a forgery in Arabic is working with an abjad (consonant-primary) script that runs right to left, with context-dependent letter forms, and where the connecting ligatures between letters carry as much individualising information as the letter bodies themselves.
+This creates a real problem for casework across South Asia, the Middle East, East Africa, Central Asia, and East and Southeast Asia: the methodologies were not validated on the writing systems in use.
+A forensic document examiner examining a disputed Hindi will written in Devanagari must recalibrate for the structural differences of an abugida, the script type where consonant characters carry inherent vowels modified by diacritical marks.
+An examiner working on an Arabic forgery is dealing with an abjad, a consonant-primary script that runs right to left, with context-dependent letter forms, where the connecting ligatures between letters carry as much individualising information as the letter bodies themselves.

 The forensic handwriting examination community has been aware of this gap for at least two decades.
 SWGDOC's multi-script subcommittee and the ENFSI Document Examination Working Group's international standard committee have produced guidance on Devanagari, Arabic, and CJK scripts, though the body of empirical validation studies remains thinner than the Latin literature.
 This topic maps the structural differences across four major writing systems, identifies which individualising features have been validated in each, and summarises the current state of multi-script professional guidance.